 - Is the system to be tested too large (total volume should not exceed 200 l)?

 In the last example, especially if the pipeline volume is excessively large, a section-by-section test is recommended.

 The TRGI gives the example of a building with a floor supply, in which the individual flats may be divided into separate test sections.
 The separation often helps to carry out a stable test and to be able to better localise a possible leakage.
-The criteria for assessing serviceability mentioned in the first blog post then apply individually to each test section.
+The criteria for assessing serviceability mentioned in the blog post then apply individually to each test section.

 If the test has been carried out successfully, the measurement device displays a summary of the results at the end.

 The user can now enter further information, e.g. the assessment of the visible condition of the system and the functionality of the components in the measuring device and save it together with the measurement results.
 This result is a complete documentation of the entire serviceability test, as required by TRGI.

 This data can be read out from the meter using a smartphone or tablet via the Esders Connect app and sent to up to three email addresses at the same time.

 This means that the documentation of the test, is virtually in real time, in the office for billing with the client or for archiving and can also be handed over directly and digitally to the client.
 A printout of the test results via a suitable thermal printer is of course also possible.

 Regular testing of the pipeline system for serviceability also helps to meet the requirements of the planned EU methane regulation to reduce methane emissions.

 Serviceability test with the GasTest delta3 - Part 3: Documentation